anshii8765-ui/deals-telegram-bot/README.md

-# deals-telegram-bot
+# Deals Posting Telegram Bot

-Telegram bot that sends deals and price updates for electronics, gold and silver automatically.
+A Telegram bot that sends deal updates for electronics, gold, and silver.